Chia-Network/chialisp-web/docs/tutorials/CAT_Launch_Process_Linux_MacOS.md

     `cats --tail ./reference_tails/delegated_tail.clsp.hex --curry 0x<Master public key> --send-to <wallet address> -a <amount in mojos to issue> --as-bytes --solution "(<delegated puzzle> ())" --signature <Signature>`

-    This command will output two values, &lt;Asset ID&gt; and &lt;Spend Bundle&gt;. &lt;Asset ID&gt; will be the ID of this CAT, so it’s important to save this value for later. &lt;Spend Bundle&gt; is a large wall of text.
-This is the actual transaction that you will push to the blockchain, in byte format.
+    This command will give the following output:

+    `The transaction has been created, would you like to push it to the network?
+(Y/N)`

     j.
-Run `cdv rpc pushtx <Spend Bundle>`.
-You should receive the message "status": "SUCCESS", "success": true.
+Enter `Y`.

+    k.
+The output will be `Asset ID: <Asset ID>`.
+Copy the &lt;Asset ID&gt;, which you'll need in the next step.
+Meanwhile, the transaction to create your CAT is being pushed to the blockchain.

 2. Add a wallet ID for your new CAT: